 Contact us for further information.

 Satellite imagery is data collected by sensors carried on imaging satellites in orbit around the earth.
 Satellite imagery can be collected using a passive sensor such as an optical sensor, or an active sensor such as a synthetic aperture radar (SAR) sensor.
 Optical sensors collect multispectral data reflected from the earth’s surface.
-Radar sensors actively transmit radio waves and record the signal that is reflected back.
+Radar sensors actively emit radio waves and record the signal that is reflected back.
 Imagery data from both optical and radar sensors can tell us much about the earth’s surface and can provide valuable information for a range of industry sectors including; environmental management, mining, emergency management, resource management and the defence sector.

 Geospatial Intelligence pride ourselves on sourcing the most appropriate data for our customers' needs.
 We acknowledge that freely available satellite imagery is now available for commercial and research use from the Landsat program operated by the U.S. Geological Survey (USGS), as well as from the European Union’s Copernicus Program (Sentinel satellites operated by the European Space Agency (ESA)).
 Our specialisation is to understand what our clients need to achieve.
 We then support them in their use of either freely available imagery, if appropriate, or provide them a new high resolution image capture or archived imagery from one of our commercial imagery providers, to meet their project objectives.